 A fantastic spot for our first dinner on our trip, Coconut Joe’s Harbour Bar & Grill offers a menu inspired by The Islands with lots of outdoor, well-spaced seating for families with tiki-patio vibes.
 Time it so you can watch a spectacular sun set while you dine – this spot has the best outdoor dining sunset views.
 Our top menu pick – the Jerk Chicken meal.
 Cool factor – the restaurant was featured on Netflix’s Restaurants on the Edge!

 A taste of Georgian Bay White Fish is a foodie family MUST in Tobermory, and enjoying a take-out fish n’ chips feast fit for a crew of pirates was devoured from Shipwreck Lee’s while watching the breathtaking sun set from our deck.
-A short walk from The Azure Cottage!
-Parents – grab a couple of Landshark Beers to wash it down with!
+There are (2) locations: 1) Shipwreck Lee’s Pirate Bistro with Take Out (*The location with the nicer patio, in my opinion, and a super short walk from The Azure Cottage; 2) Shipwreck Lee’s on Bay Street – with an All-You-Can-Eat option.
+Parents – grab a couple of Landshark or Shipwreck Lee’s Lager Beers to wash it down with!

 THE SWEET SHOP

 Old fashioned candy, Canadian-made fudge & THE BEST Cookies n’ Cream Ice Cream cake we ever have tried was a sweet tooth satisfier for our brood in a big way at The Sweet Shop in Little Tub Harbour – a short jaunt the kids didn’t mind one bit taking on repeat motivated by a sugary reward!
 NOTE: you now have to order ice cream cakes 24-48 hours in advance.